nukesz/nukesz.github.io/README.md

 # Blog

 The blog is generated with [Hugo](https://gohugo.io/) using the Academic theme.
-All the posts under [content/post](content/post) are published on https://nukesz.github.io/ .
+All the posts under [content/post](content/post) are published to https://nukesz.github.io/ automatically.

-Usage:
+To preview it locally:

 ```sh
 hugo server
 ```